Bergholtz History, Family Crest & Coats of Arms

 The German surname Bergholtz emerged in the lands that formed the powerful German state of Prussia, which at one time was an immense German territory that stretched from France and the Low Countries to the Baltic sea and Poland.
 After the fall of the Roman Empire, the German territories were inhabited by a variety of Barbarian tribes.
 The borders of the Barbarian kingdoms changed frequently, but the region that became known as Prussia was roughly divided between the areas of Brandenburg-Prussia, West Prussia, and East Prussia.
 The Bergholtz family emerged in Brandenburg-Prussia, which is essentially the birthplace of modern Germany.
 By the 19th century, Brandenburg-Prussia had incorporated East Prussia, West Prussia and many other German territories.
 Moreover, in the late 19th century, it led the German states in the unification of Germany.

 Early Origins of the Bergholtz family

-Another 160 words (11 lines of text) are included under the topic Early Bergholtz History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bergholtz research.
+Another 36 words (3 lines of text) are included under the topic Early Bergholtz History in all our PDF Extended History products and printed products wherever possible.